Learning linear dynamical systems under convex constraints: Problem setup and results

 Consider the autonomous linear dynamical system in \eqref{eq:lin_dyn_sys_mod} where $(\eta_t)_{t \geq 1}$ are assumed to be zero-mean, independent and identically distributed (i.i.d) random variables for $t=0,\dots,T$.
 Specifically, $\eta_t$ is assumed to have i.i.d $L$-subgaussian entries (for some constant $L$), each of unit variance.
-Given $(x_t)_{t=0}^{T+1}$, our goal is to estimate $A^*$ in a suitable norm under the constraint that $A^* \in \calK$ for a closed convex set $\calK \subseteq \matR^{n \times n}$.
-We focus on the penalized least squares estimator

-Note that \eqref{eq:Aest_convex} is a convex program which can usually be efficiently solved by interior-point methods, and in many cases by more efficient methods (e.g., projected gradient descent) specialized to the structure of $\calK$.
+Given $(x_t)_{t=0}^{T+1}$, our goal is to estimate $A^*$ under the constraint that $A^* \in \calK$ for a closed convex set $\calK \subseteq \matR^{n \times n}$.
+We focus on the estimator \eqref{eq:Aest_convex} which is a convex program that can usually be efficiently solved by interior-point methods, and in many cases by more efficient methods (e.g., projected gradient descent) specialized to the structure of $\calK$.
 Also, if $\eta_t$ were i.i.d Gaussian's, then \eqref{eq:Aest_convex} would simply correspond to the maximum likelihood estimator (MLE) of $A^*$.

 In our analysis, we will assume $A^*$ is strictly stable, i.e., its spectral radius $\rho(A^*) < 1$.
 The quantity $J(A^*)$ defined as